 Physicians who specialize in geriatrics work to diagnose, treat, and prevent illnesses in older adults.
 They study general medicine before specializing in geriatrics.
 They must complete medical school and at least three years of residencies.
 They also need to obtain a medical license.

-- Postsecondary Teachers
+- Postsecondary Teachers, Health

 Postsecondary teachers provide instruction to students at community colleges and four-year colleges and universities.
 They create curricula, assess student learning, and teach courses.
 They may also conduct and publish research.